shadowlack/shadowlack-core-book/schools/whooton-school-for-nioti.md

 Mascot 	A sword.
 Sports

 A general education centre/boarding school for older males with specified interests.
 The courses offered here focus on specific fields; because of this the Whooton School for Nioti has an unusually high teacher to student ratio.

+## Graduates